 TBD

-6.1.4.2 Solution #1.2: ProSe Direct Discovery charging for Public Safety for Key issues #1.1
+6.1.4.2 Solution #1.2: ProSe Direct Discovery charging for over PC5 for Key issues #1.1

-6.1.4.2.1 Consideration for ProSe Direct Discovery charging for Public Safety
+6.1.4.2.1 Consideration for ProSe Direct Discovery charging for over PC5

-Regarding group discovery/management to support public safety, pre-configured or provisioned information can be used for the ProSe Direct Discovery procedure as specified in TS 23.303 [9] clause 5.3.7 (Direct Discovery for Public Safety use).
+Regarding discovery/management to support public safety, pre-configured or provisioned information can be used for the ProSe Direct Discovery procedure as specified in TS 23.303 [9] clause 5.3.7 (Direct Discovery for Public Safety use).
+In 5GS, Direct Discovery for both commercial services and public safety service over NR based PC5 should be supported.
 When the UE decides that reporting criteria are met, according to the pre-configuration, the UE creates the corresponding usage information report to Network.